ika-rwth-aachen/ros2_calib/README.md

               ═══════════════════════════════════════════════════════════
 ```

 **ros2_calib** is a multi-sensor calibration tool for ROS 2 that provides intuitive graphical interfaces for performing precise extrinsic calibration between different sensor types.
 The tool supports both **LiDAR-to-Camera** and **LiDAR-to-LiDAR** calibration workflows.
 Built with PySide6, it operates on recorded rosbag data without requiring a live ROS 2 environment.
 It supports reading `/tf_static` transforms from rosbags and allows users to quickly calibrate and export the resulting transformation directly into URDF format.
-Although it is a manual calibration tool, it is faster to use than a target-based calibration method and is more accurate than automatic methods.
+Although it is a manual calibration tool, we made the expierence that it is faster to use than a target-based calibration method and is more accurate than automatic methods.

 ## Screenshots